Ghasak/nvim-old/README.md

 instead of vim scripting.

 #### General notes
-The current configurations are mixed common keys between my old configurations with coc and my currnet one with lua.
+The current configurations are mixed common keys between my old configurations with coc and my current one with lua.
 - There are new configurations that I haven't implemented yet in the following table.
-- For key mapping  you can check any key mapping that affect your cursor movments among the opened buffers, simple use `:map <key>`
+- For key mapping  you can check any key mapping that affect your cursor movements among the opened buffers, simple use `:map <key>`
 - To check the registers we use usually `:reg`.